-We hiked Black Elk Peak Trail on a beautifully sunny day in early October 2019.
-We’d already ticked off Badlands, Mount Rushmore, Custer Wildlife Loop, Iron Mountain Road and Needles Highway.
-And just when we thought the Black Hills couldn’t get any better, we hiked to the summit of Black Elk Peak.
+We hiked the super scenic Black Elk Peak Trail on a beautifully sunny day when we road tripped through South Dakota in early October 2019.
+We’d already ticked off Badlands, Mount Rushmore, Custer Wildlife Loop, Iron Mountain Road and Needles Highway, and just when we thought the Black Hills couldn’t get any better, we climbed to Harney Peak Fire Lookout Tower at the summit of Black Elk Peak.

 Trail Information